iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 A release candidate may produce one or more deployment records across test, staging, and production environments, and may also produce multiple deployment records in the same environment if rollout attempts are retried, rolled back, or repeated.
 Each deployment record should therefore link back to the exact release candidate from which it was created.

 Each deployment record should also identify exactly one target environment, such as test, staging, or production.

+Each deployment record should also capture or link to the exact environment-specific configuration applied during that deployment so later incidents can be traced back to the concrete settings used in that environment.

 A deployment record targeting production should be created only when the release candidate has the policy-check-result records and approval decisions required for production release, unless an approved exception decision explicitly allows release despite an unmet requirement.